remotesynth/remotesynth.github.io/_posts/2019-05-01-netlify-cms-part-2.md

 ![enable invite only](/images/posts/netlifycms2/invite-only.png)

-You can optionally allow third-party authentication (example: Google authentication) but, since this is my blog alone, I stuck with basic netlify authentication.
+You can optionally allow third-party authentication (example: Google authentication) but, since this is my blog alone, I stuck with basic Netlify authentication.

 I also need to enable the git gateway that I mentioned earlier in the configuration (this is also under settings).